Setting up a C++ Development Environment

 Currently, that line of code is cout << "Hello World!";.

-We stream things to the console using << followed by the thing we want to send.
+We stream things to the character output using << operator, with cout on the left and the thing we want to send on the right.

 If the thing we want to send is some text, we need to put the text in double quotes, such as "Hello World!" or "Goodbye!".

-Finally, we need to end our statement using a semi colon ;
+Finally, we need to end our statement using a semi-colon ;

 Statements